sheisc/COMP9024/HeapAllocator/README.md

 ## 3 The main procedure

-**In addition to utilizing VS Code, we can also compile and execute programs directly from the command line interface as follows.**
+**After completing the code in Q1-Q10 in SccHeap.c, we can build and run this program directly from the command line interface as follows.**

 ``` sh